dylsteck/dylsteck/app/blog/posts/embedded-apps.md

 My day job is working on a mini app platform at Base with [Base app](https://base.app) and our suite of developer tools, and funny enough before this I was working on products for [Farcaster Frames](https://dtech.vision/farcaster/frames/), so for the past few years now I've been focused on embedded apps.
 In this post I want to go over what I've been seeing in these two ecosystems I've been watching closely, what I think they can actually learn from each other, and question if embedded apps are even the right model.

-## The rise of embedded everything
+## Embedded everything

-If you step back and look at what's happening across tech right now, there's a clear pattern: platforms are trying to become the home for third-party apps.
-It's not just about being a super app anymore—it's about becoming the operating system layer for specific verticals.
+If you take a step back and look at what's happening in tech right now, there's a clean pattern: platforms are trying to become meta-platforms/app stores for third-party apps.
+It's not just about building super apps, it's about building the operating system layer for specific verticals.

 This shift is happening for a few key reasons:

-1. **App store friction**: [Apple](https://apple.com) and Google's 30% tax and rigid review processes have pushed developers to look for alternative distribution channels.
-The EU's Digital Markets Act forcing Apple to allow alternative app stores is just the beginning—developers want to distribute their apps on their own terms.
+**1. App store friction**.
+Apple and Google's 30% tax and rigid review processes have pushed developers to look for other ways to distrubute their software.
+The EU's Digital Markets Act forcing Apple to allow alternative app stores is just the beginning(although we haven't seen that in effect yet), but that's just the begining.
+Developers want to distribute their apps on their terms and monetize their work: that's what the open web is supposed to be for!

 The frustration here is real and visceral for builders.
-[Los](https://x.com/downloadlos) from [Danger Testing](https://x.com/dangertesting), who ships an app every week, recently got hit with the classic "Guideline 4.2 - Design - Minimum Functionality" rejection—a catch-all that essentially means "we decided this shouldn't exist but won't tell you why."
+[Los](https://x.com/downloadlos) from [Danger Testing](https://x.com/dangertesting), who ships an app "at the speed of culture" every week, recently got hit with the "Guideline 4.2 - Design - Minimum Functionality" rejection in an Apple App Store review—a catch-all that essentially means "we decided this shouldn't exist but won't tell you why."
 After working for 6 days straight on an app, he got a rejection saying it was "not app like."

 <Tweet id="1976701536643252487" />